nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ![](/uploads/pxl_20220910_224540031.jpg)

-Again, great seafood at even better prices.
+[Los Tortugos](https://www.facebook.com/Los-Tortugos-Seafood-Market-550066458523389/) is another place that has great seafood at even better prices.
 Our group of four ate here for $50 and all had seafood dishes.
 I got the ceviche and they brought out a massive bowl- the photo doesn't do it justice.
 I couldn't even finish!

 It was very tasty, but the lime juice got to me after a while and so the flavor got a little same-y.
 It's technically an appetizer so I do recommend getting it for the group and having a few bites, but get something else for your main dish.